canonical/cloud-init/doc/rtd/index.rst

 management of a cloud instance.
 For cloud providers, it provides instance setup that can be integrated with your cloud.

+If you would like to read more about what cloud-init is, what it does and how it works, check out our :ref:`high-level introduction<introduction>` to the tool.

 -----

 .. grid:: 1 1 2 2